rohan-v-thorat/KAN-DeepONet/README.md

 ## Plot of KAN vs MLP based DeepONet when the depth of the branch and trunk net is 3:
 <img width="1163" alt="example1_depth3" src="1/plots/ReLU/Depth3_best.png">

 From the above 2 plot, one strange thing can be noticed.
-In case of MLP, test loss is less than train loss which is quite strange(this not always be the case).
+In case of MLP, test loss is less than train loss which is quite strange(this might not always be the case).